MeinolfDueker/clarityphase/README.md

 # ClarityPhase

-ClarityPhase is a WordPress plugin for structured client communication, project progress tracking, and feedback collection.
+ClarityPhase is a WordPress plugin that turns messy client communication into a clear, structured project experience.

-It helps agencies and service providers give clients a clear project portal with phases, next steps, uploads, and status visibility.
+Give your clients a simple portal with project phases, progress tracking, next steps, and feedback — all in one place.

+---

+## ✨ Why ClarityPhase?

+Client projects often fail because of:
+- unclear communication
+- missing structure
+- endless email threads
+- lost feedback and files

+ClarityPhase solves this by giving every project a clear, visual workflow.

+---

-## Features
+## 🔧 Features

+### Client Dashboard
-- client dashboard with project overview
+- clean project overview
+- simple navigation for clients
+- no training needed

+### Project Phases
+- structured workflow (Analysis → Concept → Implementation → Review → Launch)
-- project phases and visual progress
+- visual progress tracking
-- next-step communication
+- clear status at any time

+### Next Steps
+- define exactly what the client should do next
+- eliminate confusion and delays

+### Upload & Feedback
+- clients upload files directly
-- client file upload and feedback
+- add notes and feedback in one place
+- no more email chaos

+### White Label (Pro)
+- custom branding (logo, colors)
-- white-label settings
+- branded communication

-- Pro and Enterprise licensing
+### Enterprise Features
-- Enterprise custom phases
+- fully customizable project phases
-- domain-bound license activation
+- flexible workflows for advanced client processes

+---

-## Plans
+## 💼 Plans

 ### Pro
 - white-label branding
-- logo and accent color
-- enhanced mail branding
+- enhanced client experience
-- upload and feedback features
+- upload & feedback system

 ### Enterprise
 - everything in Pro
 - custom project phases
-- flexible workflow setup for larger client processes
+- scalable workflows for teams and agencies

+---

-## Installation
+## ⚡ Installation

 1. Upload the plugin to your WordPress site
 2. Activate the plugin